Square and Compass, Worth Matravers: Building

 The Square and Compass was built in the 18th century of rubble stone walls, stone chimney stacks and a stone stale roof.
-It is a single story building with an attic, which has been converted to include dormer windows.
+It is a single storey building with an attic, which has been converted to include dormer windows.
 The nearby outbuildings which are of a similar construction have been converted to include garage doors.
-The building is built on a T-shape plan; there is a two-story wing to the left of the building which extends to the front and rear, which has plastered walls.
+The building is built on a T-shape plan; there is a two-storey wing to the left of the building which extends to the front and rear, which has plastered walls.
 The structure became a Grade II listed building on 13 December 1984.

 Inside the pub are two simple rooms with flagstones, a woodburner and basic furniture.
 There is no bar, instead drinks are served through two serving hatches.
 In the garden outside the benches and tables are made of stone.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.